eltadmin/LinuxCloudReportServer/README.md

 This is a Linux-compatible implementation of the Cloud Report Server, rewritten in Node.js for cross-platform compatibility.

+## Repository

+The source code is available on GitHub: https://github.com/eltadmin/LinuxCloudReportServer

 ## Features

 - HTTP Server for web requests